Bokomoko/Public-Keys/README.md

 Please feel free to use my public keys to send me secure data.

 I´ll be glad to use the public key technology to ensure privacy, authentication and public trust.
+Contact info inside pubkey

 ![My Public Key](joao.eurico-live-randomart.png)